choderalab/wetlab-protocols/protein_expression/C-Large-Scale-Protein-Purification-Manual.md

 PROTOCOL:

 1. Keep Avestin C3 Homogenizer’s cell compartment at 4ºC the night before using it.
-Break cells with the homogenizer **3x at ~20 kpsi**.
+Break cells with the homogenizer **3x at ~15 kpsi**.
 (Be sure to wash and store homogenizer properly.)
 Collect a LYSATE sample for a gel.
-2. Spin down cell debris for 40 minutes at 4ºC 40 krpm in SA600 rotor (or equivalent for available rotor).
+2. Spin down cell debris for 40 minutes at 4ºC 30 000 g in SA600 rotor (or equivalent for available rotor).
 Collect a SUPERNATANT sample for a gel.
-3. Load clarified lysate onto *5mL HisTrap FF Crude Column*, pre-equilibrated with Nickel Buffer A, at 2-3 mL/min.
+3. Load clarified lysate onto *5mL HisTrap FF Column*, pre-equilibrated with Nickel Buffer A, at 2-3 mL/min.
 Collect a FLOW THROUGH sample for a gel.
 4. Wash resin with 5 column volumes **Nickel Buffer A**.
 Collect a WASH sample for a gel.
 Elute in ‘gradient’ with **Nickel Buffer B**.
 Fraction collector will collect NI FRACTIONS, which will subsequently be run on a gel.
 5. Check samples in Caliper.
 Pool fractions with protein in them.
 Buffer exchange on *HiPrep 26/10 Desalting Column* into **Desalting Buffer**.
 Collect a DESALT sample for a gel
 6. Add 1:20 mass ratio TEV protease to pooled samples.
 Incubate at **overnight for 4ºC** or (RT for 2 hours).